 The Panel therefore finds that the disputed domain name is confusingly similar to the Mark since the Mark is recognisable within the disputed domain name.
-The use of the gTLD ".com" does not prevent a finding of confusing similarity nor does the addition of "satis", which is likely to be understood by Internet users in Turkey as the descriptive and non-distinctive word "sales".
+The use of the gTLD ".com" does not prevent a finding of confusing similarity, nor does the addition of the term "market".